yuvadm/lsys.js/README.md

 L-Systems.JS
 ============

-A complete, 3D L-Systems implementation in JavaScript.
-Generates trees by production rules and draws by converting to cartesian coordinates.
+A complete, L-Systems implementation in JavaScript.
+Generates trees by production rules.

 Usage
 -----